Lilias Armstrong: Death

 In November 1937, Armstrong became sick with a persistent bout of influenza.
 Her condition worsened, and she had a stroke.
-She died at Finchley Memorial Hospital, Middlesex, on 9 December 1937, at the age of 55.
+She died at Finchley Memorial Hospital, Middlesex, on 9 December 1937, at age 55.
 There was a service for her at Golders Green Crematorium at noon on 13 December.
 The University College Provost, Secretary, and Tutor to Women Students were among those present at her funeral.
 Her obituary was printed in The Times, The New York Times, Nature, Le Maître Phonétique, the Annual Report for University College, and other journals; her death was also reported in Transactions of the Philological Society and the British Society of Speech Therapists' journal Speech, among other publications.

 In early 1938, when her widower Simon Boyanus brought up the possibility of publishing Armstrong's Kikuyu manuscript, Daniel Jones arranged for Beatrice Honikman to see it through to publication.
 Jones was reportedly "deeply affected" by Armstrong's death; he wrote Armstrong's obituary for Le Maître Phonétique, and his preface to The Phonetic Structure of Kikuyu paid homage to her life.
 When the University College phonetics library had to be restocked after being bombed in World War II during the London Blitz, Jones donated a copy of Armstrong's posthumously published book "as a fitting start in the reconstruction of the Phonetics Departmental Library".